Mar 13, 2023

 I always wish someone would ask the question when I see statements like smaller sensors have more noise.
 What question?
 The question is simply, where does image noise come from..?

 Study the link in section 2 for an overview of the illustration below.
 Each digital photographer should master the Photons to Electrons graph in this illustration.
 The most important thing to learn from this illustration is sensors perform at their best when fully saturated.
-Our goal should always be more reflected light to saturate the sensor at any ISO.
+Our goal should always be more reflected light to saturate the sensor at each ISO.
 This technique is better known as ETTR.
 The Shutter Speed and Aperture control the light exposing the sensor.
-The histogram shows what's happening with the sensor at fixed ISOs.
+The histogram shows what's happening at the sensor with a fixed ISO.
+Study the exposure formula for more info...

 Study these points explaining the graph:-